OGK-2

 OGK-2 (Wholesale generating company №2) is a Russian power generation company.
-Majority of the company's stock is owned by Gazprom.
+A majority of the company's stock is owned by Gazprom.

 History

-In 2005, five thermal power plants with installed capacity about 8,700 MW were merged into single company.
-The power output of these plants in 2007 was around 48 TWh.
+In 2005, five thermal power plants with an installed capacity of about 8,700MW were merged into single company.
+The power output of these plants in 2007 was around 48TWh.

 In April 2010, Gazprom, the major shareholder of OGK-2 and OGK-6, announced a plan to merge these companies.
 OGK-2 issued 26.59 billion new shares (81.2% of existing share capital) which were used for conversion of OGK-6 shares at a ratio of 1.2141 OGK-6 to 1 OGK-2 share.
 The merger was completed by 1 November 2011.

 Operations

 OGK-2 operates following power stations: